 Facebook is first and foremost designed for friends and family to share life updates and pictures with each other.
 For businesses, like yours, to reach potential new salon or spa clients on Facebook you really need to buy your visibility.

-Yes, you can reach some of your most loyal fans of your page.
-You can also use your Facebook page like a mini website that include important information about your salon and spa (and you should).
+Yes, you can reach some of the most loyal fans of your page.
+You can also use your Facebook page as a mini website that includes important information about your salon and spa (and you should).
 However, the real power of Facebook lies in the paid advertising program they offer.

 It’s incredibly powerful.
-In fact, it’s strong impact on people have for example been a hot topic after the U.S. President election (if you’re interested you can read about the impact of Facebook Ads on the US election here).
-This why Facebook is now making data about ads for elections and social issues public in the Facebook Ads Library.
+In fact, its strong impact on people has for example been a hot topic after the U.S. presidential election (if you’re interested you can read about the impact of Facebook Ads on the US election here).
+This is why Facebook is now making data about ads for elections and social issues public in the Facebook Ads Library.

 But what does this mean for your salon?

 Using Facebook Advertising to Get New Salon & Spa Clients